How exactly do you say do you speak Italian in Italian?

 Do you speak Italian? (formal)

-Lei normally means she, third person singular subject pronoun, but it also functions as the polite form for you in Italian especially when it’s written with a capital l, Lei.
+Lei usually means she, third person singular subject pronoun, but it also functions as the polite form for you in Italian especially when it’s written with a capital l, Lei.

-Parla is the third person singular present tense conjugation (that’s a mouthful!) for the verb parlare, to speak.
-It might be handy to take a look at the entire present tense conjugation, so here it is complete with pronunciation:
+Parla is the third-person singular present tense conjugation (that’s a mouthful!) of the verb parlare, to speak.
+It might be useful to have a look at the entire present tense conjugation, so here it is, complete with pronunciation:

 Present tense conjugation for parlare

 Italian is translated as italiano.
-If you need to write it down in a message, make sure you don’t capitalize the initial letter.
+If you need to write it down in a message, make sure you don’t capitalize the first letter.

 Languages and nationalities are not capitalized in Italian.

-Subject pronouns can be omitted in Italian, so that’s why you can use the short version Parla italiano?.
-Since conjugation forms are different for each pronoun, unlike in English, there’s no doubt you’re addressing the person with a degree of respect.
+Subject pronouns can be omitted in Italian, so you can use the short version Parla italiano?.
+Since the conjugation forms are different for each pronoun, unlike in English, there’s no doubt that you’re addressing the person with a certain amount of respect.

-You will also notice that you don’t need an auxiliary verb to form questions in Italian.
-Sweet, isn’t it?
-Affirmative and interrogative forms only differ because of a sign! 😉
+You’ll also notice that you don’t need an auxiliary verb to form questions in Italian.
+Cute, isn’t it?
+Affirmative and interrogative forms differ only by a sign! 😉

 How to informally ask do you speak Italian in Italian

-Italians don’t address kids with the formal lei, even if they don’t know them.
+Italians don’t address children with the formal lei, even if they don’t know them.

-If you ever happen to chat with a kid and want to speak Italian to them, you can ask…
+If you ever happen to be chatting with a kid and want to speak Italian to them, you can ask…